Kirk Pengilly: Personal life

 Pengilly has one daughter, April Rose Pengilly (who is an actress), born in 1988, with his ex-girlfriend Karen Hutchinson.
 Hutchinson and Pengilly were together for ten years, in which time she toured with the band.
 In December 1993, Pengilly married singer Deni Hines.
 The marriage lasted ten months, and the two parted ways in early 1995.

-Pengilly is married to seven time world women's champion pro surfer, Layne Beachley.
-Their relationship started after a very awkward first date set up by mutual friend Jon Stevens.
-The pair had no connection, until they were joined on their date by the restaurant owner, who shared a bottle of Limoncello, and the spark began.
-After a 7-year courtship, they were married at their South Coast home in New South Wales in a private ceremony at 10:10am on 10 October 2010.
-They renewed their wedding vows in 2014 after Layne lost her wedding ring whilst surfing.
+Pengilly is married to seven-time world women's champion professional surfer, Layne Beachley.
+Their relationship started after a date set up by mutual friend, Jon Stevens.
+After a seven-year courtship, they were married in a private ceremony on 10 October 2010 at their South Coast home in New South Wales.
+They renewed their wedding vows in 2014 after Layne had lost her wedding ring whilst surfing.
 In 2020, they celebrated their 10-year wedding anniversary with a trip to the Blue Mountains and stated that the pandemic lockdown helped to bring them closer together.
 Pengilly and Beachley currently live on the northern beaches of Sydney.

 Pengilly is an ambassador of Glaucoma Australia, after experiencing glaucoma in 1987 at the age of 29.
-Pengilly underwent surgery for aggressive prostate cancer in 2015 after indications of the condition started in 2012.

-Pengilly plays a SG1820 Yamaha guitar after being influenced by hearing Carlos Santana playing one.
+Pengilly underwent surgery for aggressive prostate cancer in 2015 after indications of the condition started in 2014.
+After the surgery, he was approached by Movember to become their Key Ambassador and still helps with their Campaigns, etc., every year.
+Pengilly plays Stratocasters as well as SG1820 Yamaha guitars after being influenced by hearing Carlos Santana playing one.